 Remember, if you do encounter problems, re-read the Instructions below to insure you've followed the proper procedures and consult Troubleshooting: Common Installation Problems.

-If you plan on upgrading across more than two major releases, please consider upgrading incrementally to avoid potential conflicts and minimise the risks of database damage.
-For example, if you plan on upgrading from 2.5 to 3.8.1, upgrade to 2.7 first, followed by 2.9, and finally 3.8.1.
-Essential, it's okay to skip one release, but never skip TWO when upgrading.
+If you plan on upgrading across more than two major releases, you should consider upgrading incrementally to avoid potential conflicts and minimize the risks of database damage.
+For example, if you plan on upgrading from 2.5 to 4.7.4, upgrade to 2.7 first, followed by 2.9, then 3.1, and so on.
+Essentially, it's okay to skip one release, but never skip TWO when upgrading.

 Older versions of WordPress can be downloaded from the release archive.